ssumukh/Hindi-Urdu-Machine-Translation/README.md

 Presentation for this can be found [here](https://docs.google.com/presentation/d/1gFLNJ5rKn0JlKjI47HuYFxF-8RcFhMoiFeevBbLshKI/edit?usp=sharing) where the details of the implementation has been explained in detail, along with the results.

-Built and tested using Python3 on Linux.
+Built and tested using Python3 on the Linux operating system.

 ### Authors:

 Saurabh Chand Ramola, Sumukh S

+Thanking you !